PRiauwindu/Toronto-Building-Evaluation-2022-Exploration/README.md

 Together, we can collaboratively drive positive change by leveraging data-driven insights to improve building safety practices, inform policy decisions, and foster a secure environment for the residents of the York South-Weston Ward.

+## Usage and Citation:

-If you find this repository useful, you may replicate the code here to assist your projects/works but dont forget to properly cite this repository in your work.
+If you find this repository useful, you are welcome to replicate the code for your own projects or works.
+However, kindly ensure that you properly cite this repository in your work to acknowledge the source.

-Thank you!
+Thank you for your interest in the Toronto, York South-Weston Ward Building Insights repository!

-Putranegara Riauwindu
+Author: Putranegara Riauwindu